 Computer Tech: Sorry, sir.
 I'm not going to launch those ships.
 Captain's orders.
 Rumlow:[draws gun] Move away from your station!
 Agent 13:[as she and everyone else draws their guns] Like he said: Captain's orders.

-Plus the Quinjet pilots who readied themselves because "We're the only air support Captain Rogers has got!".
-Pity the Winter Soldier killed them all so spectacularly.
+Plus the Quinjet pilots who ready themselves because "We're the only air support Captain Rogers has got!"
+Pity the Winter Soldier kills them all so spectacularly.

 Steve's Imagine Spot of his pre-serum self lagging behind the rest of his platoon during a running drill, and giving a stunned look to the man he would become.